Yuri-Rassokhin/flex-cartesian/README.md

 # FlexCartesian

-**Ruby implementation of flexible and human-friendly operations on Cartesian products.**
+**Ruby implementation of flexible and human-friendly operations on Cartesian products**

----

 ## Features